kit-barnes/smartLEDdimmer/README.md

 by following instructions on the Adafruit website at
 http://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide

-I do not solder a header onto the Huzzah for the load.
+I do not solder a header onto the Huzzah to load the firmware.
-Rather I plug one into the FTDI cable, plug the resulting short pins into the Huzzah, and hold it there with slight angular pressure while I load the firmware.
+Rather I plug one into the FTDI cable, 'plug' the resulting short pins into the Huzzah, and hold it there with slight angular pressure while loading the firmware.
 Note: While loading, 12V supply is disconnected - Huzzah is powered by FTDI cable.